-Web.config file includes of crucial information for your website to work such as server and application specific settings.
+Web.config file consists of crucial information for your website to work such as server and application specific settings.
 Depending on your website and environment, this file can grow quickly.
 IIS refuses to read it if it exceeds a threshold.
 This check is in place to prevent possible vulnerability attacks.

 The default maximum limit is 250 KB.
 You can change this value by editing the registry key below (Reference).
 Make sure to restart the server after this change.